dvhdr/launchpad-pro/README.md

 - Recieving messages from the pads and buttons
 - Writing colours to the LEDs
 - Sending and receiving messages from the MIDI ports
-- Receiving a tick message to drive timing based code
+- Receiving a tick message to drive timer based code

-Up for debate:

-- USB MIDI support (why not just implement on the host in programmer mode using the factory firmware?)
-- Flash memory read / write access
-- Setup button behaviour
+The best way to learn about these is to read the documentation in app.h, and to study the example code!

 # Debugging
-We decided not to support or encourage using a JLink or similar for debugging, as opening a Launchpad Pro to fit a debugging header can easily damage the FSR (force sensitive resistor) sheet.
+We decided not to support or encourage using a hardware debugger, as opening a Launchpad Pro to fit a debugging header can easily damage the FSR (force sensitive resistor) sheet.

 Instead, you're going to have to do things the old fashioned way - by blinking LEDs or sending MIDI messages.
 FWIW, that's the way I've developed this version of the firmware - dogfooding all the way ;)

-If you want to test code in detail, we suggest developing it on a host (we'd love to release our simulator environment at a later stage, but there are currently no plans to do so).
+If you want to test code in detail, we suggest developing it on a host.
+I want to develop a host app which presents the same API to app.c, but which forwards all messages to and from the hardware Launchpad Pro via MIDI - that way you'll be able to debug most code on the host very nicely.